-In providing its services and operations, Contractor shall maintain compliance with requirements listed in; the Alcohol and Other Drug (AOD) Policy and Procedure Manual including additions and revisions, incorporated by reference herein and within Behavioral Health and Recovery Services (BHRS) Forms and Policies, referenced in the Department of Health Care Services (DHCS) Intergovernmental Agreement for substance use disorder (SUD) services, General Definitions, and Definitions specific to Drug Medi-Cal System Requirements that are in the DHCS BHIN 24-001 document.
+In providing its services and operations, Contractor shall maintain compliance with requirements listed in the Alcohol and Other Drug (AOD) Policy and Procedure Manual including additions and revisions, incorporated by reference herein and within Behavioral Health and Recovery Services (BHRS) Forms and Policies.
+As referenced in the Department of Health Care Services (DHCS) Intergovernmental Agreement for substance use disorder (SUD) services, General Definitions and Definitions specific to Drug Medi-Cal Organized Delivery System (DMC-ODS) Requirements may be found on DHCS BHIN 24-001.
 Reimbursement is contingent upon client eligibility, compliance with referral and authorization process and procedures, and documentation requirements as outlined below.
+All Contractors shall adhere to all requirements found in BHIN 23-068.